lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/14+ The looking-glass.md

 "What is it?
 Your head hurts?"

 Starlight pensively nodded.
 Something [i]did[/i] affect the memories of the mare, that was certain.
+She could [i]sense[/i] it as some wrongness that is hard to put a finger on...
 Sunset needed to find other girls and discover what condition [i]they[/i] are in...
 Maybe she can even reach out to Princess Celestia?...

 When she thought about her old mentor, her heart responded with dull pain.
 In truth, they never really reconciled.
 They never talked about exactly what happened or how they felt.
 There was no moment of [i]connection[/i].
 It might've sounded selfish, but Sunset still dreaded meeting the ancient alicorn Princess.
 She seemed so happy without her, and she was always so busy to boot, engrossed with her rulership, surrounded by her friends and returned sister.
 Their once strong bond had faded, leaving Sunset on her own, and the absence of warmth made her question if their relationship had ever truly mattered.